opennextjs/opennextjs-aws/README.md

 #### Middleware Lambda@Edge function (optional)

-Create a Lambda function with the code from `.open-next/middleware-function`, and attach it to the `/_next/data/*` and `/*` behaviors as `viewer request` edge function.
+Create a Lambda function with the code from `.open-next/middleware-function`, and the handler is `index.mjs`.
+Attach it to the `/_next/data/*` and `/*` behaviors as `viewer request` edge function.
 This allows the function to run your [Middleware](https://nextjs.org/docs/advanced-features/middleware) code before the request hits your server function, and also before cached content.

 The middleware function uses the Node.js 18 [global fetch API](https://nodejs.org/de/blog/announcements/v18-release-announce/#new-globally-available-browser-compatible-apis).
 It requires to run on Node.js 18 runtime.
 [See why Node.js 18 runtime is required.](#workaround-add-headersgetall-extension-to-the-middleware-function)